XCTEQ/ansible-ios-ci/README.md

            $ ansible-playbook playbook.yml -i inventory -K

-The file `defaults/main.yml` is list of all the packages and file `tasks/main.yml` is file to run all these softwares.
+The file `config.yml` is list of all the packages and you can override the file.
 You can add/remove as needed.